lelascopel/r-ed/post4_prcSPEAR/prc_spear.md

 ```

+SPEARmesocosm classifies species based on biological traits.
+Therefore we need complete taxa names.
+For ordinations like PRC it doesn´t matter how we name our species, but here the SPEAR algorithm matches the species names with a database.

-SPEARmesocosm incorporates species traits into the analysis.
-It compares the taxa if they are classified as SPEcies At Risk or not.
-Therefore we need complete taxanames.
-Unfortunately the data available in vegan contains only abbreviated taxanames.
+Unfortunately the data available in vegan contains only abbreviated taxa names.
 I tried to recover the names from the abbreviations, but was not successful for all of the species.
-I prepared a table to replace the abbreviations with real taxanames:
+I made up a table (see my [github repository](https://github.com/EDiLD/r-ed) for this blog) to replace the abbreviations with real taxa names:

 ```r
 # get lookup table for taxa-names from my github repository